-Looking Under The Hood
+Looking Under The Hood:

 You might be wondering what keeps the workflow engine running on the interval schedule.
-Rock has a system job called Process Workflows that is set to run every 10 minutes.
+Rock has a system job that is set to run every 10 minutes.
 This job can be viewed (but not edited) under Admin Tools > System Settings > Jobs Administration.
 Because this job only runs every 10 minutes, setting your workflow processing interval to less than 10 minutes will have no effect.

-Be Aware of System Performance
+Be Aware of System Performance:

 While it might seem nice to have your workflows execute on a short processing interval, it could impact system performance if you have a lot of active workflows to run.
-Consider using a processing interval that best fits the need of your workflow type.
+Consider the process interval that best fits the need of your workflow type.